-Here are some recent writings about Restorative Circles.
+Here are some writings and video about Restorative Circles.
 We hope they support you in reflecting on and sharing the process, its development and some of its underlying dynamics.

-The information and quotes in these articles are the responsibility of their writers and do not always correspond to our opinions.
+The information and quotes in these articles and video are the responsibility of their writers and do not always correspond to our opinions.
 Please check with us if you have any doubts.

 This recent interview with Dominic Barter looks at one of the most important frontiers of Restorative Justice research and practice over the next 10 years - how work such as Restorative Circles is responding to ecocide